Canon 1D Mark II vs Panasonic GH5

 - Faster buffer clearing: Supports Ultra High Speed (UHS-II) SDXC cards on both slots.

 - More affordable: Was introduced into a lower priced category (56 percent cheaper at launch).

 - More modern: Reflects 12 years and 11 months of technical progress since the 1D Mark II launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the GH5 is the clear winner of the contest (25 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1D Mark II or the GH5 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1D Mark II or the GH5 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 1D Mark II vs Panasonic GH5